*The game referenced in this article is ‘The Tribez‘ offered by Game Insight UAB.

 Despite the popular tendency to equate economics and business, the terms are not mutually exchangeable.
 Business focuses on maximizing the welfare of the company and its investors through profitability; however, the primary goal of economics is to maximize the happiness of the public.

 Theoretically, the easiest way to satisfy the happiness of the people is by ensuring equal resources owned by all.
 However, happiness is both complex and subjective.
-Ice cream that satisfies Tom, may not satisfy Sunny who suffers an allergic reaction.
+Ice cream that satisfies Tom, may not satisfy Sunny with a dairy allergy.
 Provide neither with ice cream, and Tom is unhappy.
 Provide both, and resources are wasted on Sunny who cannot eat it.

 If there were enough resources for everyone, we would be les concerned about those lost on Sunny.
 Unfortunately, most (if not all) resources are scarce: there is not enough of the resource for all desired uses.
 Not everyone can have what they want.